Skip to main content

 Warnings of Benefiber and Metamucil

-It is important to take Benefiber and Metamucil products with adequate amounts of fluid.
-Taking fiber therapy without adequate fluid intake can lead to esophageal blockage and choking.
+It is important to take Benefiber and Metamucil products with adequate fluid intake.
+Fiber therapy without adequate fluid intake can lead to esophageal blockage and choking.
 Do not take these products if you have difficulty swallowing.
-If you experience chest pain, vomiting, or difficulty in swallowing or breathing, seek medical attention immediately.
+If you experience chest pain, vomiting, or difficulty swallowing or breathing, seek medical attention immediately.

 If you experience constipation for more than seven days or if you experience rectal bleeding while taking Benefiber or Metamucil, contact your healthcare provider immediately.